 An Interview About Infertility In this podcast, you will hear a patient interview in Spanish with a Mexican woman who was unable to conceive.
 While Ángel Bahena was visiting his family in Mexico, he interviewed his aunt Mary about her inability to have children.
 Angel asks about the tests she underwent, the treatments she tried, […]

-This podcast is a quiz that reviews what we covered in the premium podcasts: Subjunctive 7 and 8.
+This podcast is a quiz that reviews the subjunctive in adjective clauses, covered in the premium podcasts: Subjunctive 7 and 8.
 A subordinate adjective clause describes a noun or pronoun in the main clause of a sentence.
 When it describes something KNOWN AND SPECIFIC, we use the INDICATIVE.
-When the subordinate adjective clause describes something NOT YET IDENTIFIED, […]
+When the subordinate adjective clause describes something […]

 Voicemail Messages and Dizziness in Spanish In this podcast you will hear to a phone call to the nurse line in Spanish.
 The patient, Daniel Ortiz, leaves a message with Dr. Anderson’s nurse, Kristy.
 He and the nurse play a little phone tag before Daniel reaches Kristy to discuss the fact that he is feeling […]